Lentou/charitease/README.md

 # charitease
-CharitEase: A Digital Fundraising System for Non Charitable Organizations with 2D Mapping
+CharitEase: A Digital Fundraising System for Charitable Organizations with 2D Mapping